Augajom/Augajom/README.md

 * 🌍  I'm based in Bangkok
 * 🖥️  See my portfolio at [Portfolio](http://augajom.github.io/my-portfolio-site/)
 * ✉️  You can contact me at [suphamethee.au@gmail.com](mailto:suphamethee.au@gmail.com)
-* 🧠  I'm currently learning Java, Spring Boot
+* 🧠  I'm currently learning Python, Django
 * 👥  I'm looking to collaborate on seeking opportunities as a Fullstack Developer.

 <p align="left">